tensorland/modelbox/README.md

 # AI Model Operations and Metadata Management Service

-ModelBox is a model and AI metadata management service.
-It can integrate with Deep Learning frameworks to provide model checkpoint and artifact tracking and optional features such as serving them to inference engines, measuring performance.
-It provides a pluggable storage interface to track metadata and artifacts related to models and experiments producing checkpoints.
-We are working towards developing a flexible worker interface to build model transformation, benchmarking and other model operations primitives.
+ModelBox is an AI models and metadata management service.

+It can integrate with Deep Learning frameworks to provide model checkpoint and artifact tracking.
+Optional features include serving AI models to inference engines snd measuring their performance.

+Additionally, ModelBox provides a pluggable storage interface to track metadata & artifacts related to models, and experiments producing checkpoints.

 ## Features
 - Python SDK to integrate with custom PyTorch(or any other ML framework) trainer.